top of page

 11.00am - 11.30am

-• Downstream effects on cashflow, workforce planning, accommodation viability, and governance requirements.
+• Downstream implications for cashflow stability, workforce planning, accommodation viability, and organisational risk

 11.30am - 12.00pm